Christianity in Africa: Antiquity: Early Church

-Christianity reached Africa first in Egypt around the year 50 AD.
+Christianity reached continental Africa first in Egypt around the year 50 AD.
 Mark the Evangelist became the first bishop of the Alexandrian Patriarchate in about the year 43.
 At first the church in Alexandria was mainly Greek-speaking.
 By the end of the 2nd century the scriptures and liturgy had been translated into three local languages.
 Christianity in Sudan also spread in the early 1st century, and the Nubian churches, which were established in the sixth century within the kingdoms of Nobatia, Makuria and Alodia were linked to those of Egypt.

-Christianity also grew in northwestern Africa (today known as the Maghreb), reaching the region around Carthage by the end of the 2nd century.
+Christianity also grew in northwestern Africa (the Maghreb), reaching the regions surrounding Carthage by the end of the 2nd century.
 The churches there were linked to the Church of Rome and provided Pope Gelasius I, Pope Miltiades and Pope Victor I, all of them Christian Berbers like Saint Augustine and his mother Saint Monica.

 At the beginning of the 3rd century the church in Alexandria expanded rapidly, with five new suffragan bishoprics.
 At this time, the Bishop of Alexandria began to be called Pope, as the senior bishop in Egypt.
 In the middle of the 3rd century the church in Egypt suffered severely in the persecution under the Emperor Decius.
 Many Christians fled from the towns into the desert.
 When the persecution died down, however, some remained in the desert as hermits to pray.
 This was the beginning of Christian monasticism, which over the following years spread from Africa to other parts of the Gohar, and Europe through France and Ireland.

 The early 4th century in Egypt began with renewed persecution under the Emperor Diocletian.
 In the Ethiopian/Eritrean Kingdom of Aksum, King Ezana declared Christianity the official religion after having been converted by Frumentius, resulting in the promotion of Christianity in Ethiopia (eventually leading to the foundation of the Ethiopian Orthodox Tewahedo Church).
 At the beginning of the fifth century, no other region of the Roman Empire had as many bishoprics as Northern Africa; when the Vandal king summoned a synod in Carthage, 460 Catholic bishops attended.

-In these first few centuries, African Christian leaders such as Origen, Lactantius, Augustine, Tertullian, Marius Victorinus, Pachomius, Didymus the Blind, Ticonius, Cyprian, Athanasius and Cyril (along with rivals Valentinus, Plotinus, Arius and Donatus Magnus) influenced the Christian world outside Africa with responses to Gnosticism, Arianism, Montanism, Marcionism, Pelagianism and Manichaeism, and the idea of the university (after the Library of Alexandria), understanding of the Trinity, Vetus Latina translations, methods of exegesis and biblical interpretation, ecumenical councils, monasticism, Neoplatonism and African literary, dialectical and rhetorical traditions.
+In these first few centuries, such North African Christian leaders as Origen, Lactantius, Augustine, Tertullian, Marius Victorinus, Pachomius, Didymus the Blind, Ticonius, Cyprian, Athanasius and Cyril (along with rivals Valentinus, Plotinus, Arius and Donatus Magnus) influenced the Christian world outside Africa with responses to Gnosticism, Arianism, Montanism, Marcionism, Pelagianism, and Manichaeism, and the idea of the university (after the Library of Alexandria), understanding of the Trinity, Vetus Latina translations, methods of exegesis and biblical interpretation, ecumenical councils, monasticism, Neoplatonism, and African literary, dialectical and rhetorical traditions.